oat-sa/taohub-articles/forge/developer-guide/build.md

     $> npm run build

-The first command `npm install` will install/update the node.js packages required to bundle the sources and initialize the build tasks.\
+The first command `npm install` will install/update the node.js packages required to bundle the sources and initialize the build tasks.<br/>

-The 2nd command `npm run build` will create bundles, minimify the content, inline some assets and compile the SASS files to CSS.\
+The 2nd command `npm run build` will create bundles, minimify the content, inline some assets and compile the SASS files to CSS.<br/>

 These commands may take some time according to your CPU power.